 We note that because the summation is finite, the validity of this expression is no longer limited to the outside of the Brillouin sphere; we can use this expression anywhere on and above the geoid.
-To compute the reference spheroid in Helmert's space, we have to evaluate this series for where $\delta(\Omega)$ is a quantity of the order of flattening of the reference ellipsoid, i.e., much smaller than 1.
-Then, for n=20, we obtain see, for instance Bomford [1980, p.
-432].
-The equation for the Helmert reference potential on the geoid becomes
+To compute the reference spheroid in Helmert's space, we have to evaluate this series for where $r_g$ denotes the distance of the geoid from the centre of the earth; this is now clearly permissible.